hongzhonglu/vivarium/doc/getting_started.rst

     ``vivarium``, make sure you've set your PYTHONPATH correctly.
 See :ref:`pythonpath` for details.

-Don't worry about the output--it's only useful for developers.
-You will see that a new folder has been created at ``vivarium_work/vivarium/vivarium/out/tests``.
+Don't worry about the output--it's for developers.
+You will see a new folder at ``vivarium_work/vivarium/vivarium/out/tests``.
 This is where we store the output from running processes and composites in isolation.
 For the degradation process, the output is in the ``degradation`` folder inside ``tests``.
-Here you'll find a ``simulation.png`` file that looks like
+Here you'll find a ``simulation.png`` file that looks like this:
-this:

 .. image:: ./_static/degradation_plots.png
     :width: 100%